vpenso/scripts/docs/linux/el/centos.md

-# CentOS project
+# CentOS Project

 Git repositories for all RPM packages are available on the CentOS Git server [3].

-List of CentOS related package repositories:
+List of RPM related package repositories:

 Name                  | Description
 ----------------------|------------------------